kluete/recover_itunes/README.md

 ## Example

-Mount your iPhone on Linux via something like [libimobiledevice](http://www.libimobiledevice.org) and get device mount root location
+Mount your iPhone on Linux via something like [libimobiledevice](http://www.libimobiledevice.org), then:

 ```bash
 myiosroot=$(mount -t fuse.gvfsd-fuse | cut -d ' ' -f3)"/afc:host="$(ideviceinfo -k UniqueDeviceID)
 lua5.3 recover_itunes/sqltunes.lua "$myiosroot/Purchases" "$myiosroot/iTunes_Control/iTunes" out
 ```

-## Misc
+## Fineprint & Cop-out

 * this program is **read-only** -- no data whatsoever is written to the iPhone
+* do not try to write modified files back to the iPhone manually; at best they'll be ignored by iTunes, at worst something with break
+* it is *theoretically* possible to retrieve meta-data from tracks from the global iTunes library (i.e. outside the /Purchases directory) but this program isn't designed for it.
+In a large audio library you're likely to encounter files with the same (short) filename, in different sub-directories, which this program doesn't currently handle as tracks are indexed on their short filename.
+* use at your own risk
+*

+## Notes

+* there's currently a hardcoded (hackish) 31-year timestamp offset for the purchase date, maybe because the **Julian calendar** starts on 19-December-1969
+* it runs slower when files are read directly via FUSE's afc protocol.
+To speed it up, copy relevant iOS files to your HDD first, then process them locally
 * please do shere if you know how to use LuaRocks to build a version-specic Lua lib on a system with multiple Lua versions
-* to run faster, copy relevat iOS files to you HDD first
 * ffmpeg/avconv don't seem to handle m4a cover art
-* there's a hardcoded 31-year timestamp delta, maybe because the **Julian calendar** starts on 19-December-1969